KeelStack-Labs/.github/CONTRIBUTING.md

 2.  **Ask**: Feel free to ask questions in the relevant issue or discussion thread—no question is too small.
 3.  **Use AI Tools**: Feel free to use AI assistants like GitHub Copilot or Cursor to help you draft code or documentation.
 We're an AI-native community!

+Contributors are responsible for reviewing and validating any AI-generated code or content before submission.

 ---

 ## 💡 How Can I Contribute?